There’s a different type of training wheels for kids that’s getting a lot of attention: balance bikes.

 As mentioned, 18 months and two years old is the ideal age for a child to start their balance bike journey.
 This is the average kids age when they’re physically and developmentally ready to cycle.

-But whatever your child’s age, a budget balance bike will help them transition to pedalling.
+But whatever your child’s age, a childrens balance bike will help them transition to pedalling.
 It’s a great exercise where they can refine their strength, have a sense of control, and build confidence.
+Check out our balance bike with basket, the beautiful Gingersnap.

 Riding Balance Bikes: Things to Consider